‘There’s gonna be a big party tonight’: Mississippi State baseball wins national championship

 The tone of the game was set.

-When Sims recorded the last out, State players rushed the field, celebrating on around pitchers’ mound.
+When Sims recorded the last out, State players rushed the field, celebrating in a sure-enough ‘Dog-pile around pitchers’ mound.
 They had done it.
 At last.
+And you know what dear ol’ Jack Cristil would have said: “You can wrap this one up in maroon and white.”

+Here in Omaha, on June 30, 2021, Mississippi State’s Bulldogs and their legions of fans did just that.